sftcd/cs7ns1/assignments/practical5/README.md

 1. As before, there are some passwords that are re-used over the entire set of passwords used.
 There shouldn't be any hash value re-used though.

+1. Some of the password sources are ones you have seen before.
+Others are new.
+Each level may use a different source for passwords.

 ## Summary